In this article, you’ll learn:

 - Best practices for delivering a good demo.

-- and, finally, listen to demo expert, Ed Jaffe, share his thoughts with The Collaborator
+- Listen to demo expert, Ed Jaffe, share his thoughts on how to demo to win.

 What is a sale demo?